-As a Maryland-based company, Edwards is proud to celebrate Maryland Day; an occasion to celebrate all things Maryland!
+As a Maryland-based company, Edwards is proud to celebrate the holiday; an occasion to celebrate all things Maryland!

-The holiday itself dates back to 1903, when the State Board of Education chose one day in the school year to be devoted to Maryland history.
+The holiday itself dates back to 1903, when the State Board of Education chose one day in the school year to be devoted to Maryland’s history.
 And in 1916, the General Assembly authorized Maryland Day as a legal holiday.
-It is one of only two state holidays (Defenders’ Day in September) unique to Maryland.
+It is one of only two state holidays (Defenders’ Day in September) unique to the state.